Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Pure-state dynamics

-\textit{Pure-state dynamics} --- In the case of $P\!\!=\!\!1$ the evolution by the map $\cal M$ does not change the purity, the states remain pure \cite{Alber}.
-For pure states one can introduce a complex variable $z$ with $\left|z\right|^2=(1-w)/(1+w)$, and $\arg(z)=\arctan(-v/u)$ to parameterize quantum states as $\left|\psi\right>=\left(\left|0\right>+z\left|1\right>\right)/\sqrt{\smash[b]{1+\left|z\right|^{2}}}$.
-The iterative dynamics can then be described by the complex quadratic rational function $f_{\cal M}(z)=(1-z^2)/(1+z^2)$.
-Its behavior may be analyzed by the theory of complex rational maps \cite{Milnor,MilnorGD,Kiss2011,Andras,Torres}.
-It can be shown that the fixed points $C_{2}$, $C_{5}$ and $C_{6}$ are repelling fixed points of $f_{\cal M}$, therefore they are part of its Julia set, while $C_{3}$ is its single attractive fixed cycle (c.f.
+In the case of $P\!\!=\!\!1$ the evolution by the map $\cal M$ does not change the purity, the states remain pure.
+For pure states one can introduce a complex variable $z$ with $\left|z\right|^2=(1-w)/(1+w)$, and $\arg(z)=\arctan(v/u)$ to parameterize quantum states as $\left|\psi\right>=\left(\left|0\right>+z\left|1\right>\right)/\sqrt{\smash[b]{1+\left|z\right|^{2}}}$.
+The iterative dynamics can then be described by the complex quadratic rational function \cite{Milnor,MilnorGD,Kiss2011,Andras,Torres} $f_{\cal M}(z)=(1-z^2)/(1+z^2)$.
+The fixed points $C_{2}$, $C_{5}$ and $C_{6}$ are part of its Julia set, while $C_{3}$ is its single attractive fixed cycle (c.f.
 Fig. 1b) corresponding to the states $\big|\psi_{3}^{(1)}\big>=\left(\left|0\right>+\left|1\right>\right)/\sqrt{2}\leftrightarrow \big|\psi_{3}^{(2)}\big>=\left|0\right>$.
 Single-qubit pure states which converge to this attractive cycle form the so-called Fatou set of the map, all other pure states belong to the Julia set containing also the repelling cycles, which are everywhere dense in it.
-Perfectly pure initial states (states without any statistical noise) that belong to the Julia set remain in the Julia set under the iteration of $f_{\cal M}$.
-The Julia set is formed at the border between the different Fatou-components -- in this case at the border between sets of points which converge to $C_3^{(1)}$ or to $C_3^{(2)}$ after an even number of iterations.
-This is shown in Fig.~\ref{Fig1}b which is a stereographic projection of the $P=1$ surface of the Bloch sphere.
-The Julia set is a fractal, its Hausdorff dimension can be calculated e.g. by the periodic point algorithm it is estimated to be $1.5655$ \cite{Andras_private_comm}.
-Since the existence of chaos is due to the fact that the Julia set is nonvacuous \cite{Milnor}, we can see that for pure initial states our protocol has chaotic dynamical regimes.
+Pure initial states that belong to the Julia set remain in the Julia set under the iteration of $\cal M$.
+The Julia set is formed at the border between the different Fatou-components -- in this case at the border between sets of points which converge to $C_3^{(1)}$ or to $C_3^{(2)}$ after an even number of iterations (Fig.~\ref{Fig1}b).
+The Julia set is a fractal, its Hausdorff dimension can be calculated e.g. by the periodic point algorithm it is estimated\cite{Andras_private_comm} to be $1.566$.
+Since the Julia set is nonvacuous \cite{Milnor} the protocol for pure states has chaotic dynamical regimes.